 I may not have a favorite scotch, but I know that if Glenmorangie and Ardbeg are in the lineup, I'm going to like it just fine.

-I’m lucky enough to have tried many different brands and expressions since I’ve started paying attention to whisky.
+I’m lucky enough to have tried many different brands and expressions of scotch since I’ve started paying attention.
 While I’m quite willing to try unfamiliar drams (how else do you get familiar with them, after all?), I do know that when a known quantity comes along I’m willing to set aside impartiality and just savor the sip.

 Such is the case with Glenmorangie and Ardbeg.
 I just know that I’ll like what I’m going to try.
 It’s just a matter of degrees as to how much.